-As of June 30th, the Board had provided loan guarantees from STIP, Trust Fund Investment Pool (TFIP), the Coal Severance Tax Trust Fund, and the Treasurer's Cash Fund to the Enterprise Fund for exposure to INTERCAP bond issues amounting to approximately \$90.6 million and to the Montana Facility Finance Authority (MFFA) amounting to approximately \$100.2 million.
+As of June 30th, the Board had provided loan guarantees from Trust Fund Investment Pool (TFIP), the Coal Severance Tax Trust Fund, and the Treasurer's Cash Fund to the Enterprise Fund for exposure to INTERCAP bond issues amounting to approximately \$68.7 million and from STIP, TFIP, the Coal Severance Tax Trust Fund to the Montana Facility Finance Authority (MFFA) amounting to approximately \$109.1 million.
 The Board has not had to perform on any bond and loan guarantee in the past.
+The cumulative amounts disclosed were measured prospectively from the date of implementation of GASB Statement No. 99, Omnibus 2022, paragraph 7 (July 1, 2022), and are not the actual amounts paid.
+The amounts represent the potential liability of the Fund.

 STIP and TFIP are external investment pools managed by the Board.
 Both the Coal Severance Tax Trust Fund and the Enterprise Fund are part of the primary government for the State of Montana.
 The Board manages the Treasurer's Cash Fund which consists of fund balances of all the funds for the State whose investment earnings are permitted by law to flow to the State's General Fund.
-The Board has irrevocably pledged to make loans to cure INTERCAP reserve account deficiencies and to purchase tendered bonds not redeemed or remarketed.
-The outstanding bonds have final maturities of March 1, 2028 - March 1, 2042.
 The Board has not had to perform on any loan guarantee in the past.
 The amounts are merely commitments of the Board.